mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

   endBaton: true,
   parentTokenId: parentTokenId
 };
-const {tokenId} =  await wallet.slp.nftParentGenesis(genesisOptions);
+const {tokenId} =  await wallet.slp.nftChildGenesis(genesisOptions);
 ```

 In the process of the child genesis, a parent token of quantity 1 will be spent, so ensure you possess some.
 If you have more than 1 (n), the tokens will be split into (n-1) and 1.

 Note: these tokens are transferrable but not mintable.
-Regardless of options supplied, the following options will be overriden: `endBaton` will be set to `true`, `initialAmount: 0`, `decimals: 0`.
+Regardless of options supplied, the following options will be overriden: `endBaton` will be set to `true`, `initialAmount: 1`, `decimals: 0`.
 Otherwise they will be considered as invalid by the SLP validators.

 #### List of your NFTs